canadaprogrammer/edx-first-ios-app/README.md

             }
            ```

-5. To display the family information
+5. To display the passengers information

    1. Click Table View on Main.storyboard
       1. On the Attribute Inspector, change Sections to 3